IFNMG-Almenara/Pharus-Manual/docs/certifi_part_ev.md

 ---
 id: certifi_part_ev
-title: Certificado de Participação em um evento
+title: Participação No Evento
-sidebar_label: Participação Evento
+sidebar_label: Participação No Evento
 ---
 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.